 In a bowl, mix the flour with the sugar, cocoa (if using), and a pinch of salt.
 Add the butter or lard and knead with your hands until you get a sandy mixture.

-Pour the Marsala wine little by little until you form a smooth and homogeneous dough.
+Pour in the Marsala wine little by little until you form a smooth and homogeneous dough.
 Wrap it in plastic wrap and let it rest in the refrigerator for about an hour.

-After resting, roll out the dough on a floured surface until you get a thin sheet (about 2 mm) and cut out circles about 10-12 cm in diameter.
+After resting, roll out the dough on a floured surface until you get a thin sheet (about 2 mm) and cut out circles of about 10-12 cm in diameter.

 Roll each circle around a metal cylinder, sealing the edges well with a little water.